pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 # 4. Results and Comparison[^5]
 [^5]:Results

 We have implemented all the models on unsampled, undersampled and oversampled data and evaluated them on F1 score metric.
 A confusion matrix for the ratings 1 - 5 and a precision-recall curve for each class label are plotted to observe the classification performance.
 We have also calculated the log loss to compare the different implemented models.
-Finally, we gave custom test inputs to the models to judge the reviews predictions.
+Finally, we gave custom test inputs to the models to judge the review prediction.

 The 2 step-learning process was implemented and validated.
 For models such as RandomForestClassifier, ExtraTreeClassifier and Logistic Regression, the training accuracy score on the oversampled data is > 90 and the micro average F1 score is >= 89.